Program Overview

 MS Spectrum: From Immune Heterogeneity to Progression

 Multiple Sclerosis is no longer viewed as a uniform disease entity.
 This session examines immune heterogeneity, evolving diagnostic frameworks, and the complex mechanisms underlying progression.
+A focused expert discussion will connect pathobiology with practical clinical decision-making.

 Session 3